-A Kent State University Certificate provides students with content specialization or an additional credential to complement their degree program.
-The SPED Program offers Graduate Certificates in five areas at the graduate level.
-Completion of the specified coursework will lead to a Kent State University Certificate.
-Some Certificates include coursework that will lead to eligibility for State or National Credentials.
+A Kent State University certificate provides students with content specialization or an additional credential to complement their degree program.
+The SPED Program offers graduate certificates in five areas.
+Completion of the specified coursework will lead to a Kent State University certificate.
+Some certificates include coursework that will lead to eligibility for state or national credentials.

-The DEMD Certificate Program combines coursework from several special education programs to prepare students to work with DHH students with additional learning and behavioral needs.
-To be eligible for this certificate program, students must have completed, or be in the process of completing (concurrently) teaching licensure in Deaf Education.
+The DEMD Certificate program combines coursework from several special education programs to prepare students to work with deaf or hard of hearing students with additional learning and behavioral needs.
+To be eligible for this certificate program, students must have completed, or be in the process of concurrently completing teaching licensure in Deaf Education.
 Certificate graduates are eligible to earn certification from the Council for Education of the Deaf.
-Graduate Certificate Application

 The EINT Certificate Program provides students with the skills and knowledge to work with young children with disabilities (birth to age three) and their families.
-The EINT Program utilizes the Division for Early Childhood’s Recommended Practices for early intervention personnel development that are family centered, evidence based and provided in the family’s natural environment.
-Completion of the graduate level coursework (21 credit hrs) will lead into a university certificate in early intervention and students are eligible to apply for the Early Intervention Developmental Specialist Certificate governed by the Ohio Department of Developmental Disabilities.
+The EINT Program utilizes the Division for Early Childhood’s Recommended Practices for early intervention personnel development that are family-centered, evidence-based and provided in the family’s natural environment.
+Completion of the graduate level coursework (21 credit hours) will lead into a university certificate in early intervention and students are eligible to apply for the Early Intervention Developmental Specialist Certificate governed by the Ohio Department of Developmental Disabilities.
 Early Intervention (Part C) is a Federally mandated service for families with infants and toddlers with disabilities or who are at risk for disabilities.
-The County Boards of Developmental Disabilities employ the largest number of early intervention providers--including developmental specialists and service coordinators--in Ohio.
+The County Boards of Developmental Disabilities employ the largest number of early intervention providers - including developmental specialists and service coordinators - in Ohio.
 The EINT Certificate is not a teaching licensure or a teaching credential.

 Professional Licensure Disclosure